Thai Green Tea: Best Easy Authentic Recipe

 The biggest (and most visible) difference between green Thai tea and Thai tea is color.
 Thai tea is a vibrant orange, while Green Thai tea is a bright green.

-However, aside from color, green Thai tea and regular Thai tea have wildly different flavors.
+However, aside from color, green Thai tea and regular Thai tea have wildly different tastes.

 Thai tea is a spiced black tea with hints of cardamom, star anise, and other herbs.
 With condensed milk, Thai tea is sweet and creamy with a well-rounded and balanced tea flavor and mild spices.

-Overall, Thai tea has a heavier body and creamier taste, while green Thai tea is more refreshing and herbaceous and has a lighter body.
+TLDR: Thai tea has a heavier body and creamier taste, while green Thai tea is more refreshing and herbaceous and has a lighter body.
+It’s hard to choose between the two sometimes because they’re just that good!

 Green Thai Tea vs. Matcha